-Deirdre Kilroy, head of Intellectual Property and a member of our Technology and Innovation Group sets out some top tips to consider when crafting your sport sponsorship deal:
+Our Technology and Innovation Group sets out some top tips to consider when crafting your sport sponsorship deal:

 - Exclusive rights are often a fundamental pillar at the core of the sponsorship opportunity.
 Take care to describe exclusivity very comprehensively.

 - Just because you secure a team sponsorship deal does not automatically give you rights to use individual sport stars images or branding.
 Conduct IP due diligence around all campaigns.